bcgov/smk/docs/configuration/index.md

 The configuration is presented as a [JSON](https://www.json.org/) structure, because that is how it is stored, and passed into the SMK client.

 This is the toplevel structure of the JSON object.
-Click on a key to get more information.
+Click on a configuration property name to get more information.

 <pre>
 {